Everyone wants to change the world, but no one wants to clean their own room.

 Stop this now if you are the “Hero” or “White Knight” type.
 You are not doing anyone any good by solving their problems for them.

 Before you know it, they’ll be complaining about you to other people.
-Certain circumstances require outside intervention, such as sick, disabled, or young children.
+Certain circumstances require outside intervention, such as the sick, disabled, or young children.
 Helping people is acceptable; however, some will exploit your good nature.

 Help when you can, say “No,” and don’t be afraid to say it; however, don’t help so much at your own expense.